hitachisolutionsamerica/dataestate-benchmarks/tpc_ds/databricks/README.md

-# Presenting and Executing TPC-DS (for customers) on Databricks
+# Executing TPC-DS on Databricks

-### Before you begin to think about running TPC-DS
+### Before you begin running TPC-DS

-Customers look at standard benchmarks, such as TPC-DS, to determine if it\'s a worthy system.
-Share the 100TB [TPC-DS benchmark](https://databricks.com/blog/2021/11/02/databricks-sets-official-data-warehousing-performance-record.html) with your customer to convey the message that Databricks is a pretty efficient and scalable SQL engine.
-After sharing the 100TB TPC-DS benchmark, and your customer still wants to run the TPC-DS benchmark on Databricks themselves, this document describes how you can do it.
+Review the 100TB [TPC-DS benchmark](https://databricks.com/blog/2021/11/02/databricks-sets-official-data-warehousing-performance-record.html).
+After review, if you still want to run the TPC-DS benchmark on
+Databricks yourself, this document describes how you can do it.

 ### Introduction